First-Principles Calculation of Superconducting $T_c$ in Superhard B-C-N Metals: acknowledgments

 \section{acknowledgments}

-The research is supported by the U.S. National Science Foundation (NSF) Award No. DMR-2310526.
+The research is supported by the U.S. National Science Foundation (NSF) Award Nos.
+DMR-2310526 and OIA-2148653.
 C.-C.C. also acknowledges support from NSF Award No. DMR-2142801.
 The calculations utilized the Frontera computing system at the Texas Advanced Computing Center made possible by NSF Award No. OAC-1818253.